Find Affordable College Courses

 Princeton, NJ

-Our analysis found Princeton University to be the best school for civil engineering students who want to pursue a degree in New Jersey.
-Located in the city of Princeton, Princeton is a private not-for-profit college with a medium-sized student population.
+Our 2023 rankings named Princeton University the best school in New Jersey for civil engineering students.
+Located in the small city of Princeton, Princeton is a private not-for-profit school with a moderately-sized student population.

 While working on their degree, civil eng majors at TCNJ accumulate an average of around $25,878 in student debt.